-Copies of all contamination investigation reports should be sent to the local planning authority and public protection department at the Council so they can judge whether further works may be required.
+Copies of all contamination investigation reports should be sent to the Local Planning Authority and Housing and Public Protection Department at the Council so they can judge whether further works may be required.

-A desk study of the site and land within influencing distance of the site should be carried out.
+A preliminary risk assessment of the site and land within influencing distance of the site should be carried out.
 It should comprise at least the following: